 In this response, the author uses Radford's review to talk about property rights and the Constitution.
 First, he reviews Radford's interpretation and criticism of Coyle's theory.
 Then the author discusses Radford's Culture X theory in the context of Lucas v.
 South Carolina Coastal Council.
 Finally, he discusses the constitutional implications of Radford's analysis.

 Scholarly Commons Citation

 Treanor, William Michael, "Takings Law and the Regulatory State: A Response to R.S.
 Radford" (1995).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1049.
+1049.